 Yesterday, there was a cloudburst for 5-10 minutes almost every hour.
 Kinda crazy and sort of frightening – I just hope it won’t stay like this.
-Also, we were eaten up completely by mosquitos in the first evening.
-These critters bite you in a way, that it really hurts – and already in day time.
+Also, we were almost eaten by mosquitos on the first night here.
+These critters bite you in a way, that it really hurts – and they don’t seem to care if it’s day or night.

 We decide to walk to the city.
 It is drizzling, but that is rather refreshing.
-But first something to eat: A super giant breakfast with tortillas, salsa, jalapenos, beans, bacon, coffee… Satisfied, we withdraw some money, rent bicycles and buy a sim card in a mobile store.
-Yet, charging the credit is possible in supermarkets such as OXXO.
+But first something to eat: A super huge breakfast with tortillas, salsa, jalapenos, beans, bacon, coffee… Satisfied, we withdraw some money at the bank, rent bicycles and buy a sim card in a mobile store.
+Yet, charging the credit is only possible in supermarkets such as OXXO.
 Before we cycle to the temple, we pick up our swimwear from the bungalow – maybe we can swim at a beach close to the ruins?

 Though there are several shops for souvenirs, basically they won’t talk to you to sell you something here… and if they do, not in a harassing way.
 There are quite a lot of handicraft stands: Dia de los Muertos ceramic sculls are being handmade and painted by an old man here.
 I admire how easily this complicated painting looks, when he does it.
 There is a lot of effort in this.
 “Spend your money now or later? “, he says grinning.
 I decide for the latter (with the expectation that the sculls might break while traveling) – but have to find out in the end, that the crafted sculls in San Cristobal or Merida are not this beautiful.
 Before we fall into our bed, we book the bus for Chetumal and the water taxi for Caye Caulker